hleveillegauvin/CodingClub/README.md

     curl -s "http://api.open-notify.org/astros.json" | jq '.people[] | [.name, .craft] | @csv'

 This worked, but it’s pretty messy.
-This is because mintinlinebashjq is adding extra " " to make sure things are separated properly.
+This is because jq is adding extra " " to make sure things are separated properly.
 But since our original data was already enclosed in " ", we don’t really need `jq` to do this.
 We can specify that we want the output to be "raw" using the `-r` option:

     curl -s "http://api.open-notify.org/astros.json" | jq -r '.people[] | [.name, .craft] | @csv'